 San Sebastian © innovacionweb

-Interspersed between the forest, mountains and 21 volcanoes are the best preserved remains of the Mayan civilisation.
+Interspersed between the forest, mountains, and 21 volcanoes are the best preserved ruins of Mayan civilisation.
 A highlight is the UNESCO World Heritage Site, Joya de Cerén, all that remains of a Mayan site buried under volcanic ash 1,400 years ago.
 The San Andrés region and the ruins of Tazumal are other vestiges of this ancient people.

 San Salvador, by contrast, is the hub of a rapidly industrialising country.
 It is densely populated and crime-ridden.
 Still, visitors can enjoy a wide range of sights in the city; colonial cathedrals and buildings including the Catedral Metropolitana, St Ignatius Loyola, and the Spanish façade.
 Atop San Jacinto Mountain one can enjoy a panoramic vista of the city as well as an amusement park and cable car rides.

 Become our El Salvador Travel Expert